KeyTechAndDesign/dynamic-backend-client/README.md

 // Get a single record by ID
 const product = await tableClient.getRecordById('products', 123);
 console.log('Product details:', product);

+// Get localized records with automatic field localization const localizedRecords = await tableClient.getRecords('products', {
+  page: 1,
+  pageSize: 20,
+  filter: {
+    category: 'electronics'
+  },
+  locale: 'az', // Get records localized to Azerbaijani
+  defaultLocale: 'en' // Fall back to English if Azerbaijani translation is not available });

+console.log('Localized records:', localizedRecords.data);
+// The data will automatically have all localized fields (nameAz, descriptionAz, etc.)
+// converted to their base names (name, description) with the localized values

+// Get a single localized record by ID const localizedProduct = await tableClient.getRecordById('products', 123, {
+  locale: 'ru', // Get the record localized to Russian
+  defaultLocale: 'en' // Fall back to English if Russian translation is not available });

+console.log('Localized product:', localizedProduct);
+// The product will have all localized fields automatically converted
 ```

 #### Working with Dynamic Tables